zhangxiaosa/cs766-21spring-project/README.txt

   4. Normalize image to 0-1 for CNN
 Additionally, several iterations of this preprocessing are made, using only certain parts of the preprocessing as desired.
 Similarly, this script also includes a section made to extract only the 0 and 4 classes of the dataset to better distinguish in the CNN.
 The output of this script is numpy files for each batch that can be directly sent to the CNN for training.

+CNN
+Author: Max Zhang
+This script was made to build, train and test convolutional neural networks, it can perform the following steps:
+  1. build the network from scratch or from predefined state-of-the-art models.
+  2. load data and train the network
+  3. test the trained network and extract features
+  4. generate confusion matrix

 PerformSVM
 Author: Nick Chelales